Why you should fall to your knees and worship a librarian

 People become librarians because they know too much.
 Their knowledge extends beyond mere categories.
 They cannot be confined to disciplines.
 Librarians are all-knowing and all-seeing.
 They bring order to chaos.
 They bring wisdom and culture to the masses.
 They preserve every aspect of human knowledge.
 Librarians rule.
 And they will kick the crap out of anyone who says otherwise.

-17 thoughts on “Why you should fall to your knees and worship a librarian
+34 Replies to “Why you should fall to your knees and worship a librarian”

 We’d like to use your “Look it up!” graphic on the IOUG Facebook page.
 Do you own the copyright?
 If so, could we borrow it for a bit?